 As they are employed in such a wide range of working environments, the duties of a PC support specialist can vary quite a bit.
 Most will be tasked with installing and configuring software and hardware, as well as maintaining and updating computer systems.
 Because big companies upgrade their IT setups quite frequently, this can often involve coordinating large-scale projects.

 They are also usually expected to answer end-user queries and fix any problems as they arise.
 Typical issues a PC support specialist might face would include viruses or network connection issues, as well as problems with software configuration and user security.
 This can often involve interaction with frustrated users, and the role requires patience and good communication skills.

 How Information Technology Colleges Prepare You for a Career in PC Support

 While the education requirements for PC support specialists will vary depending on the position, information technology certification provides students with all the tools they need to get started in the field.
 Programs like the PC Support Specialist Diploma at Academy of Learning Career College (AOLCC) cover all the basic facets of computer applications such as Internet Explorer, Microsoft Word, and Excel.

-In addition, information technology college graduates also earn four valuable CompTIA certifications industry standard IT qualifications which are highly prized by employers.
+In addition, information technology graduates also earn four valuable CompTIA certifications industry-standard IT qualifications which are highly prized by employers.
 Students also learn resume writing and career development skills, to help them land a position as soon as they finish their course.